-The company's financial liabilities comprise borrowings, trade payables and other liabilities.
-These are initially measured at fair value, net of transaction costs, and are subsequently measured at amortised cost using the EIR method.
+Financial liabilities are initially measured at fair value, net of transaction costs, and are subsequently measured at amortised cost using the EIR method.
 The EIR is a method of calculating the amortised cost of a financial liability and of allocating interest expense over the relevant period at effective interest rate.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period.